jasonxia17/orbit-simulator/DEVELOPMENT.md

 # To-do

-* Change mass to an ofParameter, velocity_color should have default value, default initial position/velocity should be removed from constructor, radius should be proportional to mass^1/3, need a getRadius function
-* Allow user to scroll with arrow keys (OF_KEY_LEFT, etc.)
-* Chaotic orbit simulator (3+ bodies) that extends the OrbitSimulator class
-* Display a welcome message with information about how to use the app
+Finished! :)

 # Ideas

 * Provide an option to enforce circular orbits by calculating the initial velocity based on the initial position that the user inputs
-* Display magnitude of position and velocity
-* Display gravitational potential energy and kinetic energy, add methods to CelestialBody class for calculating these quantities
 * Display the coordinates/distance to star at the point where the mouse is hovering

 # Weekly Progress Log

 ## Week of 5/1/2019

+* Displayed gravitational potential energy and kinetic energy
+  * Added methods to CelestialBody class for calculating these quantities
+* Displayed magnitude of position and velocity
+* Changed mass to an ofParameter which can be adjusted by GUI
+* Radius calculated as proportional to mass^1/3 in getRadius function
+* Allow user to scroll with arrow keys (OF_KEY_LEFT, etc.)
+* Display a message with information about how to use the app
+* velocity_color has default value, default initial position/velocity were removed from constructor
 * Implemented suggestions from code review

 ## Week of 4/27/2019

+* Started working on chaotic orbit simulator (3+ bodies) that extends the OrbitSimulator class
 * Restructured code to make it more object oriented
   * Moved mass, radius, colors, and initial ofParameters for position and velocity into the CelestialBody class
   * Moved drawing functions (draw body, trail, and velocity vector) into the CelestialBody class